Donald-Watts/Donald-Watts/README.md

 New Commons
   ↺ (repeat)

-> Build to be bought, not to last.
-The industry is what it's always been, business.
-Keep building.
+> "Build to be bought, not to last."
+ -In other words: be sharp, useful, and disruptive..

 ### DM—if you live for clean architectures and fearless shipping, we’ll vibe.